anabeldilab/Thesis-Unity-Pan-Tilt/README.md

-# Bachelor's Degree Thesis: Control of Electromechanical Devices using BCI - Unity Part
+# Bachelor's Degree Thesis: Control of Electromechanical Devices using BCI - Unity Pan-Tilt Part

 ## About
-This repository contains the Unity portion of the Bachelor's Degree Thesis project on controlling electromechanical devices using Brain-Computer Interface (BCI).
+This repository contains the Unity part of the Bachelor's Degree Thesis project, focusing on controlling a pan-tilt device using Brain-Computer Interface (BCI).
 This project involves two key components: ROS nodes and a Unity application.
 This repository specifically covers the Unity application.

 The Unity application serves as the interface for BCI control.
-We've chosen Unity for this part of the project because NextMind, the BCI device we're using, only supports development through Unity at this time.
+I've chosen Unity for this part of the project because NextMind, the BCI device we're using, only supports development through Unity at this time.

 ## Unity Application
 The Unity application I'm building hosts four neurotags for the user to interact with.
 Each neurotag is associated with a specific command that will be sent to an electromechanical pan-tilt device.
 The application utilizes the ROS2-For-Unity library to facilitate communication between the Unity application and the ROS nodes controlling the pan-tilt device.